starlightknown/LearnScape/README.md

 Although we were not familiar with most of the tools and tech we used to build it, we tried and learned on the go to make it possible.

 ## 📚 What we learned -
-We learned how to make use of all the tools according to the use case of our project even if they were different.
+We learnt about react and how to make use of all the tools according to the use case of our project even if they were different and sometimes caused a lot of trouble.

 ## ⏭ What's next for -
 Proper implementation of frontend to get all the projects from the API.